DotNetAnalyzers/StyleCopAnalyzers/NewAnalyzerTemplate/NewAnalyzerTemplate/NewAnalyzerTemplate/ReadMe.txt

           the syntax tree.
 	* You will notice that something is underlined in red, and there is a corresponding error in the error list
-          Errors directly related to this tutorial will begin with 'Tutorial:'
+          Errors directly related to this tutorial will begin with 'T:'
 	* Read the error and try to fix the problem
 	* If you are stuck, hover over the underline and a light bulb will show up.
 Clicking on this lightbulb will bring up a list of code fixes.
-	  Code fixes directly related to this tutorial will begin with 'Tutorial:' and clicking on the code fix will add the code for whatever you were stuck on.
+	  Code fixes directly related to this tutorial will begin with 'T:' and clicking on the code fix will add the code for whatever you were stuck on.
 	* Continue to follow these error messages and code fixes to the end of the tutorial
 	* Congratulations!
 You have written an analyzer!